jgosmann/xpost/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.2.1 =
+* Added a small plugin for the target blogs to display whether a post was crossposted from somewhere else.
+(This will only be displayed for newly crossposted posts.
+For posts crossposted with earlier version it will always say the post has not been crossposted.)
+* Fixed duplication of meta data of crossposted posts on an update.
+* Fixed error message which occured when deleting blogs.

 = 1.2.0 =
 * Adding (untested) support for crossposting to Community Server blogs.
 Thanks to Daniel Cohen!
 * Ability to backdate posts when crossposting.